 Under this health plan, there is a maximum cost share amount that you will have to pay for certain covered services.
 This is referred to as an "out-of-pocket maximum."
+Your ID card will show the amount of your out-of-pocket maximum.
 The Schedule of Benefits for your plan option will show the amount of your out-of-pocket maximum and the time frame for which it applies-such as each calendar year or each plan year.
 It will also describe the cost share amounts you pay that will count toward the out-of-pocket maximum.
 (Also refer to riders-if there are any-that apply to your coverage in this health plan.)
-Once the cost share amounts you have paid that count toward the out-of-pocket maximum and up to the out-of-pocket maximum amount, you will receive full benefits based on the Blue Cross and Blue Shield allowed charge for more of these covered services during the rest of the time frame in which the out-of-pocket maximum provision applies.
+Once the cost share amounts you have paid that count toward the out-of-pocket maximum add up to the out-of-pocket maximum amount, you will receive full benefits based on the Blue Cross and Blue Shield allowed charge for more of these covered services during the rest of the time frame in which the out-of-pocket maximum provision applies.
 There are some are some costs that you pay that do not count toward the out-of-pocket maximum.
 These costs that do not count toward the out-of-pocket maximum are: